 - art clip

 - art supplies

 Step 1: Apply painter’s tape to the plywood to create different lines.
 It might be fun to have your little ones help with this part of the process!

 Step 2: Paint each section a different color and allow to dry.

 Step 3: Remove the painter’s tape and seal the entire board with a clear coat lacquer.
 This will make it wipeable and also help protect it from the elements.

 Step 4: Attach an art clip to hold any size piece of paper or canvas.

 Step 5: Fill your wheeled storage cart with with art supplies and place outside next to the art board.

-My kids enjoyed creating their art for more than an hour without any instruction or encouragement from me, once I had this space set up.
+My kids enjoyed creating for more than an hour without any instruction or encouragement from me, once I had this outdoor art space set up.
 I plan to replenish the art cart with new supplies every couple of weeks to keep the excitement going or stock it with projects for them to complete over summer vacation.
 Best of all, the art cart is easy enough for the kids to clean up and roll back into the house when they are finished.